About this Program

 Student Learning Outcomes (SLOs)

-- Correctly calculate and interpret numbers commonly used by journalists.
+- Apply basic numerical and statistical concepts used by journalists.

 I = Introduced; R = Reinforced; A = Assessed